Kietpawpan/encryption/README.md

 ```
 CryptoJS.AES.encrypt("Message", "your private key");
 ```
-CryptoJs derives a 32 byte long encryption key for AES-256 and a 16 byte long initialization vector (iv) from the password, encrypts the "Message" using this key, iv in AES mode CBC and (default) padding Pkcs7 [(Michael Fehr, 2020)](https://stackoverflow.com/a/64802091)
+In this case, CryptoJs derives a 32 byte long encryption key for AES-256 and a 16 byte long initialization vector (iv) from the password, encrypts the "Message" using this key, iv in AES mode CBC and (default) padding Pkcs7 [(Michael Fehr, 2020)](https://stackoverflow.com/a/64802091)